General terms and conditions

 Objection procedure

-If the objection is rejected, an appeal may be lodged with the administrative law sector of the District Court within 6 weeks of this decision.
+If your objection is rejected, an appeal can be filed with the administrative law sector of the District Court within 6 weeks of the decision on the objection.

 Applying (again) for a (different) grant, and when not to apply